About this trial

 Can I join this study / trial?

-The first thing you do is to talk to your doctor and/or the cancer trials research team in your hospital.
-The contact details for the cancer trials research units in Ireland is here.
+The first step we recommend is to talk to your doctor or the cancer trials team at your hospital.
+You can find contact details for cancer trials research units in Ireland here.

 For more detailed information